 DCs may often find themselves needing to submit an ABN form for Medicare patients.
 When do you need it - and when don't you?

-Posted in Examiner Publication on Wednesday, August 25, 2021
+Posted in Examiner eNewsletter on Wednesday, August 25, 2021

 The ABN, or Advance Beneficiary Notice, is a form that is intended for only for Medicare beneficiaries – not Medicare advantage plans or Medicare part C, just true Medicare.